dannykogan/applebees-airbnb/README.md

 ## What it is

 An experiment at the intersection of branding, marketing, and web development.
-The goal was to make it feel completely indistinguishable from a real luxury listing — not a parody that winks at you, but one that commits fully and lets the absurdity speak for itself.
-That's the joke.
+The goal was to make it feel completely indistinguishable from a real luxury listing  (not a parody that winks at you, but one that commits fully and lets the absurdity speak for itself).

 Built in about 2 hours on a Sunday morning.
-Concept to live site, custom domain included.
+Concept to live site via Netlify , custom domain included.

 The real takeaway: with modern AI-assisted development, the bottleneck for ideas like this is no longer execution.
 It's just having the idea.